mariopineda/braitenberg-vehicle-robot/README.md

 * wood/lumber
 * 3D printed parts

-Do **not** use the following materials:
+You are not allowed to use the following materials:
 * glass
-* Building kits (e.g. LEGO, etc)
+* building kits (e.g. LEGO, etc)
-* Prebuild vehicles or vehicle parts (toy cars, wheels etc)
+* prebuild vehicles or vehicle parts (toy cars, wheels etc)

 ### Chassi Criteria
 * The chassi of the robot needs to be sturdy and reinforced properly, particularly if you are using cardboard.
 Having bumpers is a good idea as your robot might be bumping into things.
 * Be mindful of the center of gravity.
 If your breadboard and motors are placed all the way to the front of the robot there is a risk that the robot might end up being front heavy and have a tendency to tip over.
-* You need a minimum of two wheels + a third contact point with the ground.
+* The robot needs to have two powered wheels and a castor wheel for the third contact point.
-* Your robot will be marked on attractiveness and innovative design (it has to be neat-looking, use colors and decorate it).
+* Your robot will be marked on attractiveness and innovative design (it has to be neat-looking.
+Tip: use colors and decorate it).
 * During construction and testing the robot will be powered by your battery pack.
-* The breadboard cannot be glued or permanently attached to the chassi (you need to be able to take out the breadboard intact).
+* The breadboard cannot be glued or permanently attached to the chassi as this will damage the breadboard.

 # Rubric
 **Evidence of Progress & Effort**